-Mary T. Szela, age 52, has served as a member of our board of directors since July 2014.
-In January 2016, Ms. Szela was named Chief Executive Officer of Aegerion Pharmaceuticals, Inc. and currently serves on its board of directors.
+Mary T. Szela, age 53, has served as a member of our board of directors since July 2014.
+In January 2016, Ms. Szela was named Chief Executive Officer of Aegerion Pharmaceuticals, Inc. and served on its board of directors.
+In November 2016, Aegerion Pharmaceuticals, Inc. merged with QLT Inc. to form Novelion Therapeutics Inc., where Ms. Szela was named Chief Executive Officer and currently serves on its board of directors.
 Ms. Szela served as the Chief Executive Officer of Melinta Therapeutics, Inc., an antibiotic development company, from April 2013 to August 2015.
 She also served on the board of directors of Melinta from January 2013 to August 2015.
 Ms. Szela has served as a member of the boards of directors of Novo Nordisk since March 2015 and Suneva Medical, Inc. since July 2012.
 She served as a member of the board of directors of Receptos, Inc. from June 2014 to July 2015.
 Previously, Ms. Szela joined Abbott Laboratories in 1987 and held several leadership positions, including Senior Vice President of Global Strategic Marketing from January 2010 to May 2012 and Senior Vice President of U.S. Pharmaceuticals from September 2008 to December 2009.
 Prior to Abbott, Ms. Szela worked for the University of Illinois Hospital.
-Ms. Szela earned a B.S. in Nursing and an M.B.A. from the University of Illinois.
+Ms. Szela earned a B.S. in Nursing and an

+M.B.A. from the University of Illinois.
 We believe Ms. Szela is qualified to serve on our board of directors because of her extensive management experience and expertise in pharmaceutical company operations.

-Ali J. Satvat, age 38, has served as a member of our board of directors since May 2014.
-Mr. Satvat is a Member of KKR and has been a senior leader of the Health Care industry team within KKR's Americas Private Equity platform since January 2012.
-Mr. Satvat has served as a member of the boards of directors of Cohera Medical, Inc. since October 2015, Arbor Pharmaceuticals, Inc. since January 2015 and of PRA Health Sciences, Inc. since September 2013.
+Ali J. Satvat, age 39, has served as a member of our board of directors since May 2014.
+Mr. Satvat joined KKR in January 2012 and is a Member of KKR on the Health Care team within KKR's Americas Private Equity platform.
+Mr. Satvat leads KKR's Health Care Strategic Growth investing efforts and sits on the Health Care Strategic Growth Investment Committee and the Health Care Strategic Growth Portfolio Management Committee.
+Mr. Satvat has also served as a member of the boards of directors of several organizations, including Slayback Pharma, LLC since December 2016, BridgeBio Pharma LLC since March 2016, Cohera Medical, Inc. since October 2015, Arbor Pharmaceuticals, Inc. since January 2015 and PRA Health Sciences, Inc. since September 2013.
 Prior to joining KKR, Mr. Satvat was a Principal with Apax Partners, where he invested in health care from 2006 to 2012, served as a director of Chiron Holdings (Kinetic Concepts, Inc. and LifeCell Corporation) and TZ Holdings (The TriZetto Group, Inc.) and was actively involved with many of the firm's successful growth investments.
 Previously, Mr. Satvat held various positions with Johnson & Johnson Development Corporation, Audax Group and The Blackstone Group, where he was involved in a broad range of transactions.
 Mr. Satvat holds an A.B. in History and Science from Harvard College and an M.B.A. in Health Care Management and Entrepreneurial Management from the Wharton School of the University of Pennsylvania.
 Mr. Satvat also serves on the board of directors of the Healthcare Private Equity Association.
 We believe Mr. Satvat is qualified to serve on our board of directors based on his extensive investment experience in the health care industry.

-CLASS III DIRECTORS - To continue in office until the 2017 Annual Meeting of Stockholders
+CLASS III NOMINEES FOR DIRECTORS - To be elected for a three-year term expiring at the 2020 Annual Meeting of Stockholders